datacarpentry/wrangling-genomics/_episodes/02-quality-control.md

 >>
 >> There are six FASTQ files ranging from 124M (124MB) to 545M.
 >> Note: why should file sizes be checked?
 >> Interpretation: a size range of 124M - 545M is commonly observed for this high-throughput sequencing data.
-Approximate sizes of sequencing run output folders vary according to the sequencing platform and provider (see some examples for [Illumina](https://sapac.support.illumina.com/bulletins/2018/01/approximate-sizes-of-sequencing-run-output-folders.html), a leading provider of sequencing services), as well as the genome source (compare genome assemblies of different specieds with this [Genome Size Checker](https://www.ncbi.nlm.nih.gov/assembly/help/genome-size-check/).
+Approximate sizes of sequencing run output folders vary according to the sequencing platform and provider (see some examples for [Illumina](https://sapac.support.illumina.com/bulletins/2018/01/approximate-sizes-of-sequencing-run-output-folders.html), a leading provider of sequencing services), as well as the genome source (compare genome assemblies from different species with this [Genome Size Checker](https://www.ncbi.nlm.nih.gov/assembly/help/genome-size-check/)).

 >> {: .solution}
 {: .challenge}